ConstructionPlacements

 29. AdaniConneX (India) – Green Hyperscale Data Centers via Strategic JV

-AdaniConneX is a 50:50 joint venture between India’s Adani Group and US-based EdgeConneX, focused on building India’s hyperscale infrastructure.
+AdaniConneX is a 50:50 joint venture between Adani Group and US-based EdgeConneX, focused on building India’s hyperscale digital infrastructure with a commitment to 100% renewable energy.

 30. CapitaLand Digital Infrastructure (Singapore) – Real Estate Leader Moving into Data Centers